-PuTTYgen originates from PuTTY and is also part of PuTTY installation package.
-It does not matter, if you use PuTTYgen from WinSCP or PuTTY installation package.
-They are identical.

-To start PuTTYgen, go to Tools > PuTTYgen on Login dialog.

-When you run PuTTYgen you will see a window where you have two choices: Generate, to generate a new public/private key pair, or Load to load in an existing private key.

-This is a general outline of the procedure for generating a new key pair.
-The following sections describe the process in more detail.

-Final draft | PuTTYgen originates from PuTTY and is also part of PuTTY installation package.
-It does not matter, if you use PuTTYgen from WinSCP or PuTTY installation package.
-They are identical.
+PuTTYgen originates from PuTTY and is also part of the PuTTY installation package.
+It does not matter if you use PuTTYgen from WinSCP or the PuTTY installation package, they are identical.

 To start PuTTYgen, go to Tools > PuTTYgen on Login dialog.

 When you run PuTTYgen you will see a window where you have two choices: Generate, to generate a new public/private key pair, or Load to load in an existing private key.

 This is a general outline of the procedure for generating a new key pair.
 The following sections describe the process in more detail.